junhua/UOL-OOP-CM2005/README.md

 The tutorial can be found at: [link](https://simgejl.notion.site/CM2005-OOP-Oct-2023-6e1b8633d0384cd2923106d843e957c4?pvs=4)

-In the project-samples folder, there are videos of past projects.
+In the `SampleProjects` folder, there are videos of past projects.
 The numbers in the file names indicate their final scores.

 If you use this software, please cite it as below.